ak-arun/cobol2java/README.md

 WIP code for mainframe data bytes to Java Strings

-CobolDataReader is inspired by gitbub project https://github.com/tmeisenh/jccl
+CobolDataReader is inspired by github project https://github.com/tmeisenh/jccl